RobertMeissner/pdf_annotator/docs/protocol.md

 - [ ] text annotation
 - [ ] YAGNI, but what else would the user desire?
 PDF editing to include annotations?
 Comments?
 Shared usage?

+Time spent
+- initial reading of the use case, a few questions pondered
+- about eights hours in total development time
+- two deep dive working periods separated by 1,5 days

 ---